Books of the Week:

 Right now, I’m concentrating on finishing the book I’m turning into Simon and Schuster.
 The title keeps changing.
 Since the working title was “Texoma,” you can see why.
 I really, really want to turn it in before GenCon, and I leave for GenCon on August 16.
 So it’s full-tilt boogie on the book.
 It’s mostly done, but needs extensive tweaking.

 You know that thing, real life?
 It keeps intruding on my writing schedule.
 A hose broke in our icemaker, resulting in MORE WATER ON THE FLOOR, which was just replaced due to previous water damage.
-We seem to have issues with water.
+However, thankfully this was nothing compared to the cleanup a burst water pipe requires and so we have dealt with it quickly and without any major hiccups.
+We seem to have issues with water, though.
 My grandson had his birthday, our church keeps having meetings we need to go to, meals have to be planned, and it would be nice to go to a movie with my husband.
 I keep postponing things until the book is finished, but that’s the hand I’ve been dealt.
 This is my job.

 I can tell our dog Abigail picked up a toad in her mouth this morning because she’s dripping foam from her mouth.
 Yuck!
 You’d think they’d learn.
 And on that delightful note, I bid you adieu . . . until the book is finished.